Yarn/rog_fan_curve/readme.md

 Provides a library and cli for setting fan curves on some asus laptops.

-Thanks to [atrofac](https://github.com/cronosun/atrofac) for figuring out the format of the fan curve.
+Thanks to [atrofac](https://github.com/cronosun/atrofac) for figuring out the format of the fan curve and various other information.